SMI Supplier Diversity Playbook

 Executive Summary

 When starting a supplier diversity program, begin by evaluating current supplier diversity practices and use that evaluation to set goals for program growth.
 Seeking advice for getting started?
-Here are a few actions to take.
+Click the pop-out to view a few actions to take.

 The components of a successful supplier diversity program include leadership engagement, program and data tracking infrastructure, staffing and interdepartmental infrastructure, partnership and community engagement, goal setting, and program marketing.
 The maturity model and scoring provide a measurable way for an institution to evaluate current performance of existing supplier diversity programming, benchmark efforts against industry best practice and support direction setting for future goals.